Diabetic ketoacidosis: Insulin

-Some guidelines recommend a bolus (initial large dose) of insulin of 0.1 unit of insulin per kilogram of body weight.
+Some guidelines recommend a bolus (initial large dose) of insulin of 0.1 units of insulin per kilogram of body weight.
 This can be administered immediately after the potassium level is known to be higher than 3.3 mmol/L; if the level is any lower, administering insulin could lead to a dangerously low potassium level (see below).
 Other guidelines recommend a bolus given intramuscularly if there is a delay in commencing an intravenous infusion of insulin, whereas guidelines for the management of pediatric DKA recommend delaying the initiation of insulin until fluids have been administered.
 It is possible to use rapid acting insulin analogs injections under the skin for mild or moderate cases.

-In general, insulin is given at 0.1 unit/kg per hour to reduce the blood sugars and suppress ketone production.
+In general, insulin is given at 0.1 units/kg per hour to reduce blood sugars and suppress ketone production.
 Guidelines differ as to which dose to use when blood sugar levels start falling; American guidelines recommend reducing the dose of insulin once glucose falls below 16.6 mmol/L (300 mg/dL) and UK guidelines at 14 mmol/L (253 mg/dL).
 Others recommend infusing glucose in addition to saline to allow for ongoing infusion of higher doses of insulin.